15+ min read

 Amazon was one of the first large employers to allow remote work when COVID-19 hit the United States.
 In April, Amazon extended its WFH policy through October 1, 2020, followed by January 8, 2021.
 This week, Amazon revised its “return to work” date to June 30, 2021.

 “We continue to prioritize the health of our employees and follow local government guidance,” a company spokesperson said in a statement.
 “Employees with work that can effectively be done from home can continue to do that work from home through June 30, 2021.
-We have invested significant funds and resources to keep those who choose to come to the office safe through physical distancing, deep cleaning, temperature checks, and by providing face coverings and hand sanitizer.”
+In addition, we have invested significant funds and resources to keep those who choose to come to the office safe through physical distancing, deep cleaning, temperature checks, and by providing face coverings and hand sanitizer.”

 Facebook plans to keep staff remote until July 2021.
 Brynn Harrington, VP of People Growth, noted that the company needs its employees to “be successful whether they’re at the office or not.
 We need to be able to enable teams to work connected in a unified experience.”